Thinking Out Loud: Plagiarism allegations

 On 10 August 2016, it was announced that the family of Ed Townsend, who co-wrote Marvin Gaye's "Let's Get It On", was suing Sheeran, alleging that "the melodic, harmonic, and rhythmic compositions of 'Thinking' are substantially and/or strikingly similar to the drum composition of 'Let's [Get It On]'."
 The case was dismissed without prejudice in February 2017.
 Two years later, on 28 June 2018, Ed Sheeran was again sued on similar grounds, this time for $100 million in damages by Structured Asset Sales, owners of one-third of the copyright to "Let's Get It On".
 The case was heard by a jury in New York City in 2023, which found in favor of Sheeran.

 Sheeran's defence rests on the argument that, while the two songs have similar "building blocks" and a specific chord progression in particular, such features are true for many pop songs.
-After winning the trial, Sheeran said: "These chords are common building blocks which were used to create music long before 'Let’s Get It On' was written and will be used to create music long after we are all gone."
+After winning the trial, Sheeran said: "These chords are common building blocks which were used to create music long before 'Let's Get It On' was written and will be used to create music long after we are all gone."

-In June 2025, the US Supreme Court refused to hear an appeal from Structured Asset Sales ending the legal dispute.
+In June 2025, the US Supreme Court refused to hear an appeal from Structured Asset Sales, thus ending the legal dispute.